 In nearly all cases, there are some blanks on the sheet, whereby an individual has only one allele number reported on a particular row (loci), instead of two numbers.
 Here is why:

-A more detailed explanation is that, in the laboratory, for each loci, the two alleles overlap in the readout, as shown on the right side below.
+A more detailed explanation is that, in the laboratory, for each locus, the two alleles overlap in the readout, as shown on the right side below.
 For example, in the sample on the left side below, you can see two clear peaks, at 13 and 16.
 However, if the two allele sizes are identical, then they would overlap, which would show up as only one peak, as in the example on the right side.
-For a reading like the one of the right, it is considered a safe interpretation that it is a 12, 12 (homozygote).
+For a reading like the one on the right, it is usually considered a safe interpretation that it is a 12, 12 (homozygote),

 However, in order to be compliant with AABB standards, testing laboratories are permitted to report only what is observed, not what is assumed or interpreted.
 The guidelines state "For any apparent homozygote, only the observed phenotype shall be listed.
 If a single band is visualized, its measured band size or repeat number is to be reported only once".

 Reports from other laboratories which are not AABB compliant often list the results as " 12 12 " which may be clearer to the ordinary person reading the report, but there is actually no observation of two 12's in the laboratory, only one 12.